KaiStephens/lockInRecorder/README.md

 2. The application will open a camera window with time displayed in the bottom left

 3. Controls:
-   - Press `Space` to start/stop recording
+   - Press `Space` in the camera window to start/stop recording
-   - Press `ESC` to exit the application
+   - Press `ESC` in the camera window to exit the application
    - In the terminal, enter `r` to start recording
+   - Type `s` to access settings menu
    - Press Enter to stop recording when prompted
-   - Enter `q` to quit the application
+   - Type `q` to quit the application

 4. Command-line options:
 ```